Crepe rubber

 Crepe rubber is coagulated latex that is rolled out in crinkled sheets and commonly used to make soles for shoes and boots but also a raw material for further processed rubber products.

 Processing

 After the collection of the latex milk, sodium sulphite (Na_{2}SO_{3}) or ammonia is added to prevent coagulation.

-When the latex arrives in the factory, sodium bisulphite (NaHSO_{3}) or sodium metabisulphite (Na_{2}S2O_{3}) are added to prevent enzymatic reactions and discoloring.
+When the latex arrives in the factory, sodium bisulphite (NaHSO_{3}) or sodium metabisulphite (Na_{2}S_{2}O_{5}) are added to prevent enzymatic reactions and discoloring.

 Sodium para toluene thiophenate (an aromatic mercaptan) is often added as a bleaching agent.

 Colloidal latex is then mixed with formic acid to cause it to coagulate.
 The coagulum is processed in a "creping battery", a series of machines that crush, press, and roll the coagula.
 The sheets are then hung in a heated drying shed and, after drying, sorted by grade and packed for shipping.

 Types

 There are several types and grades of rubber crepe, mainly distinguished by the grade and pre-processing of the latex used in their manufacture.